Gemini and Hugo

 To start with the index, we can start with layout/index.gmi

 .
-In my case, it’s a simple text, followed by a list of posts:
+For example, here is a simple text, followed by a list of posts:

 {{ end }}